ankitkhatrik6/8085-kit/README.md

-# MP 8085 Trainer Kit Simulator
+# 8085 Trainer Kit Simulator

 A browser-based replica of the Intel 8085 Microprocessor Trainer Kit — the same kind you'd find in a college microprocessor lab, but running entirely in your browser.